anshpaliwal/22122105-MDS273L-JAVA/LAB-01/README.md

 # 22122105-MDS273L-JAVA

-The repository contains muntiple java programs a the part of our Lab excersises in Christ University
+The repository contains muntiple java programs as the part of our Lab excersises in Christ University

-Name-Ansh Paliwal
+Name-Ansh Paliwal,
-Reg_No-22122105
+Reg_No-22122105,
-Email_Id-ansh.paliwal@msds.christuniversity.in
+Email_Id-ansh.paliwal@msds.christuniversity.in,
 Class- M.Sc Data Science

 LAB Program: